rabbitmq/rabbitmq-website/site/ae.md

 ### <a id="define-using-policy" class="anchor" href="#define-using-policy">Configuration Using a Policy</a>

-This is the recommended way of of defining alternate exchanges.
+This is the recommended way of defining alternate exchanges.

 To specify an AE using policy, add the key 'alternate-exchange' to a policy definition and make sure that the policy matches the exchange(s)